Deena Hinshaw

-Deena Hinshaw is a Canadian doctor who serves as the Deputy Provincial Health Officer of British Columbia and served as Chief Medical Officer of Health for the province of Alberta from January 28, 2019, to November 14, 2022, after being removed by Danielle Smith.
+Deena Hinshaw is a Canadian doctor who serves as a Deputy Provincial Health Officer for British Columbia and served as Chief Medical Officer of Health for the province of Alberta from January 28, 2019, to November 14, 2022, before being removed by Danielle Smith.
 She provided daily updates on the COVID-19 pandemic in Alberta to the public throughout most of 2020 and into 2021, though she stopped holding regular briefings in at the end of June 2021.
 She also provided recommendations to Jason Kenney, the former Premier of Alberta and the Emergency Management Cabinet Committee.

 Education

 Hinshaw was born in Yellowknife, Northwest Territories, and grew up in Sylvan Lake, Alberta.
 She graduated from H.J.
 Cody High School in 1993 and was class valedictorian.
 Hinshaw received her undergraduate degree at the Augustana University College in Camrose, Alberta in 1997.
 She completed her medical degree (2004) and residencies in family medicine and community medicine (2006) at the University of Alberta.
 In 2008, she received her Master of Public Health degree at the University of Alberta, while completing her public health and preventive medicine residency.